oscarbutler/restaurant/README.md

 - Also in the git commit "984f726" I also accidentally make a mistake in the text I made to describe the git commit.
 "Add fiCreate booking function", the mistake it that there is "fi on the start of the word "create".

+- In the directory the html files are in an "alluth/account" but they should be in the base templates folder.

 ## Deployment

 - My app was deployed to heroku